umarhassan-mitodl/4.a21-fall-2006/content/pages/syllabus.md

 About the Instructor
 --------------------

 Keith McCluskey worked as a Faculty Liaison for MIT OpenCourseWare to the School of Architecture and Planning, and is now the Senior Director of Online Strategy for Harvard Law School.
 He received a Master of Architecture degree from MIT in 2002.
 Before that he was an undergraduate student, a library employee, a Teaching Assistant, and a Resident Advisor at MIT.
 He remains very interested in issues of design in the everyday world and is an avid photographer.
-His current work can be seen here: {{% resource_link "a4e37e97-a05d-4127-a6a8-257c9f9f54ad" "http://keithondesign.com" %}}.
+His current work can be seen here: [http://keithondesign.com](https://keithmccluskey.com/category/photography/).